Complete Guide For Solar Power Newfoundland and Labrador 2019

 Overall Solar Rating

 However, NL does have reasonably high electricity rates that are due to rise even further in the future – making the prospect of solar power a little bit better.
+Energy needs in the province are also typically high.

 Curious to see how and why we rank the provinces the way we do?
 Check out the Solar Rankings Page to find out more.